Community spread of COVID-19 in Dodge County confirmed

-This means that there are people who have tested positive who have no exposures to a known case nor did they travel to a location where there is known community spread.
-Dodge County will no longer be sharing daily updates on the county’s number of confirmed COVID-19 cases due to the fact that community spread has been identified.
+This means there are people who have tested positive who have no exposures to a known case nor did they travel to a location where there is known community spread.
+Dodge County will no longer share daily updates on the county’s number of confirmed COVID-19 cases due to the fact that community spread has been identified.

 Updated numbers of positive cases per county can be found on the Department of Health Services dhs.wisconsin.gov/outbreaks, this is updated daily at 2 p.m.
 Dodge County Public Health asks residents to move away from focusing on positive cases.
 Residents should assume there are undiagnosed cases in the community.